jeffdruid/weather-now/README.md

 <!-- TODO -->

+- Animation not in full screen after page is refreshed.
 - Dark Mode not toggling properly on mobile.
 - Cors Access was blocked bypass this by using - Cors-Anywhere proxy